 Even if our generated transactions ensure the integrity of the affected relations, it is sometimes useful to provide a global consistency check that is regularly applied to all data.
-This could be necessary if the database is modified by programs that do not use the safe interface but directly accesses the data.
+This could be necessary if unsafe delete operations are performed, or the database is modified by programs that do not use the safe interface but directly accesses the data.
 For this purpose, we also generate a global consistency test that checks all persistent data w.r.t. the ER model.
-If E_1, \ldots, E_n are all entities (including the implicit entities for complex-complex relations) derived from the given ERD, the global consistency test is defined by checkAllData :: Transaction () checkAllData = check E_1 |>> ... |>> check E_n The consistency test for each entity En is defined by where the tests $check_i$ are similar to the ones used in new and update operations that raise transaction errors in case of unsatisfied integrity constraints.
+If E_1, \ldots, E_n are all entities (including the implicit entities for complex-complex relations) derived from the given ERD, the global consistency test is defined by where the tests $check_i$ are similar to the ones used in new and update operations that raise transaction errors in case of unsatisfied integrity constraints.